marketplacekit/marketplacekit/readme.md

 ```

 ### API (Note: Work in progress)

 For authentication:
 POST    /api/auth/login     [email, password]
 GET     /api/auth/me
 GET     /api/auth/refresh

-For all other requests please use the same URLs as the website but use use "Accept: application/json" in the HTTP headers.
+For all other requests please use the same URLs as the website but use "Accept: application/json" in the HTTP headers.
 This will convert all data passed to HTML into JSON. e.g.
 POST    /register
 GET     /browse
 GET     /listing/<HASH>/<SLUG>

+## Docker usage

+### Build production image

+    docker build --no-cache -t marketplacekit/marketplacekit:latest -f Dockerfile.prod .

+### Run with docker-compose

+    docker-compose up -d \
+    && docker-compose exec php php artisan migrate \
+    && docker-compose exec php php artisan db:seed

 ## License

 MarketplaceKit is free software, and is released under the terms of the <abbr title="GNU General Public License">GPL</abbr> version 3.
 See <a href="license.txt">license.txt</a>.